Last Updated: May 22, 2026

 When you set up a PV, you've configured a storage object.
 But to allow pods to use the PV, you need to set up a persistent volume claim (PVC).

-Importantly, PVCs don't specify which PV to use.
-Instead, they describe which conditions the PV needs to meet (such as, again, how much storage capacity it requires and which access mode it supports).
-Kubernetes then automatically searches for a PV that meets the requirements defined in the PVC.
+Importantly, PVCs don’t specify which PV to use.
+Instead, they describe the specific storage resources the PV needs to meet.
+Kubernetes then automatically searches for a matching volume that satisfies the claim.

 PVC: Static vs. dynamic provisioning